-- Have regard to national policies and advice contained in guidance issued by the Secretary of State, namely the National Planning Policy Framework, (NPPF), and Planning Policy Guidance(PPG); - Contribute to the achievement of sustainable development; - Be compatible with European Union (EU) and European Convention on Human Rights (ECHR) obligations; and - Be in general conformity with the strategic policies of the development plan for the area, which in this case is the adopted Plan for Stafford Borough (PfSB) Part 1 2014, and Part 2 Settlement Boundary delineation currently under examination with a proposed adoption date of December 2016.
+- Have regard to national policies and advice contained in guidance issued by the Secretary of State, namely the National Planning Policy Framework, NPPF and Planning Practice Guidance (PPG) - Contribute to the achievement of sustainable development;

+• Be compatible with European Union (EU) and European

+Convention on Human Rights (ECHR) obligations; and Be in general conformity with the strategic policies of the development plan for the area, which in this case is the adopted Plan for Stafford Borough (PfSB) Part 1 2014, and the adopted Plan for Stafford Borough Part 2 January 2017.

-In relation to the latter the Stone Neighbourhood Plan must reflect the strategic policies of the adopted PfSB Part 1 which have:
+In relation to the latter, the Stone Neighbourhood Plan must be in general conformity with the strategic policies in the adopted plan for Stafford Borough Part 1 and Part 2 which have:

-- i) Allocated land for a minimum of 1000 new homes to be delivered over the next 15 years; and - ii) Allocated land for 18 hectares of new employment land.
+- i) Allocated land for a minimum of 1000 new homes to be delivered over the next 15 years; - ii) Allocated land for 18 hectares of new employment land and - iii) Identified a settlement boundary for Stone.